 Millennials & Gen Zers Rely on Online Research and Smartphones to Improve In-Store Experience and Increase Their Confidence

-They spend over 4 months and a total of 14.5 hours on the car buying process, but the majority of that — up to 9 hours—is spent online researching to improve their in-store experience.
+They spend over 4 months and a total of 14.5 hours on the car buying process.
+Out of that— up to 9 hours—is spent online researching to improve their in-store experience.